Eating disorders in Chinese women

 Bulimia nervosa and anorexia nervosa are prevalent in Western countries, such as the United States, but recent studies have shown that they are also on the rise in Asian countries such as China.
 There are several reasons for this, such as, Chinese culture and westernization.
 Researchers are looking into these causes, so they can know how to treat and prevent them.

 Background

 Body Dissatisfaction

 Eating disorders, once thought prevalent only in Western cultures such as that of the United States, are now seen in Chinese women.
-This is surprising as, in the past, it was highly unlikely.
-Their body shapes, including their round faces with mild plumpness, showed their beauty and healthy living.
-Thus, once thought unusual in China, body dissatisfaction and eating disorders are almost as common now as they are in Western countries.
+Body dissatisfaction and eating disorders are almost as common now as they are in Western countries.